FarnazTowhidi/macDonald/README.md

 ### Getting Started

-To see this game, [click here](https://farnaztowhidi.github.io/warCardGame/)
+To see this app, [click here](https://macdonald-generalassembly.herokuapp.com/)

 ### Trello